 Your pregnancy will be treated confidentially, even if you are under 16.
 Your GP or midwife will tell you about your choices for antenatal (pregnancy) care in your local area.
 Being pregnant may affect the treatment of any current illness or condition you may have or go on to develop.

-You can find out more about the signs and symptoms of pregnancy and taking a pregnancy test.
+Read about the signs and symptoms of pregnancy and taking a pregnancy test.

 Knowing that you're pregnant